sengayire/sendIT/README.md

 provides courier quotes based on weight categories.

-#The user gets real-time email notification when any changes has been made to the status of their parcel.
+#The user gets real-time email notification when an changes has been made to the status of their parcel.